mnpinto/audiotagging2019/README.md

-# 7th place [public LB] solution for Freesound Audio Tagging 2019 Competition
+# 6th place solution for Freesound Audio Tagging 2019 Competition

 ## How to use
 * Install fastai and librosa: